mstocco/mariostoc.co/content/traininglog/20221120-challenge2023-31weeksout.md

 <!----->
 Ride Time: **76 Mins** Normalized Power: **137W**

-I could have ridden again outside as their was still a weather window in the afternoon.
-After watching the closing kilometres of the IM Arizona run (procrastinating) I decided to throw a leg over the trainers and do the workout as written.
+I could have ridden outside _(again)_ as their was still a weather window in the afternoon.
+I watched the closing kilometres of the IM Arizona _(procrastination)_  before I threw a leg over the trainer and completed the workout as written.

 #### POWER ZONES
 ![Bike](/assets/jpg/bike-20221120.jpeg)

 I feel like there was **really good stimulus** in those 70 seconds reps.
 The workout was challenging and finished a great spin with a smile.

 <!---->